HD-OOD3D: Supervised and Unsupervised Out-of-Distribution object detection in LiDAR data: INTRODUCTION

 where $cx_i, cy_i$, and $cz_i$ represent the center of the bounding box along the $x, y$ and $z$ coordinates, $l_i, w_i$ and $h_i$ represent the length, width and height, and $\theta_i$ represents the heading of the bounding box, and $\hat{y}$ represents the predicted class amongst the $C$ annotated classes in the dataset.
 These bounding boxes should overlap with the ground truth bounding boxes.
 In Open-Set 3D Object Detection, the output is similar, but now $\hat{y}$ represents the predicted class amongst the $C$ annotated classes in the dataset and an additional "unknown" class, representing all other relevant objects in the scenes.
 Another similar and relevant problem is Out-Of-Distribution (OOD) Detection, where from a set of predictions, an out-of-distribution measure is added:

-Works focusing on Open-Set 3D Detection suffer from a model performance degradation on known classes~\cite{openset3Dobj,Liang2023UnknownSF,towardsopen,mc_dropout}.
-Framing the problem as an out-of-distribution task allows us to maintain the original model performance.
+Works focusing on Open-Set 3D Detection suffer from a model performance degradation on known classes~\cite{openset3Dobj,Liang2023UnknownSF,towardsopen,mc_dropout}, which is why we frame the problem as an out-of-distribution task.
+The latter also preserves the original semantic information of the predicted object which is necessary for downstream tasks.

-In this paper, we redefine the open-set 3D Object Detection problem in LiDAR data as an Out-Of-Distribution (OOD) problem, setting a rigorous evaluation protocol by examining evaluation hyperparameters.
-Additionally, we evaluate methods for generating additional data to train an OOD-aware 3D object detector.
+A central component of our work is the development of a rigorous evaluation protocol.
+We show that key hyperparameters, such as distance thresholds and detection score cut-offs, have a substantial impact on the performance of OOD detection.
+By systematically analyzing these factors, we provide a more comprehensive and reproducible framework for evaluating OOD-aware detectors.
+Furthermore, we investigate a variety of strategies for generating additional training data - from synthetic data injections to autolabelling techniques - to improve the model's ability to recognize and handle OOD objects.

-We summarize our contributions as follows: \begin{itemize} \item Redefining the open-set 3D Object Detection problem in LiDAR data as an Out-Of-Distribution problem.. \item Setting a rigorous evaluation protocol through examining evaluation hyperparameters. \item Evaluating generation methods of additional data for training an OOD-aware 3D object detector. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item Designing a new method for out-of-distribution 3D object detection. \item Setting a rigorous evaluation protocol by examining evaluation hyperparameters. \item Evaluating generation methods of data for unsupervised training an OOD-aware 3D object detector. \end{itemize}